All Episodes

 What was that all about?

-This, I didn't know, was on television.
+And this, I didn't know, was on television.

-I was getting phone calls the next day and people were saying, gee, that's incredible stuff that's going on there.
+And people saying, gee, that's incredible stuff what's going on there.

-I'm reading stuff that I never even knew transpired with all the CIA guys and all the defense contractors and Boyd Bushman.
+I'm reading stuff that I never even knew it transpired with all the CIA guys and all the defense contractors and Boyd Bushman.

 Well, how does Area 51 get into this?